 At the University of Wisconsin Hospital and Clinics we have aggressively utilized a minimally invasive, or VATS, approach to lung cancer surgery.
 Based on review of Medicare data, UW Hospital has one of the highest rates of minimally invasive lobectomy in Wisconsin, the Midwest and nationally.
 Part of our academic mission is to continue the education process for other physicians.
 To that end we have been working to increase the rate of VATS lobectomy adoption in our region and nationally by offering courses for practicing surgeons intent on transitioning from an open to a minimally invasive approach.

 For more information

 The Thoracic Surgery doctors at UW Health offer consultation and surgical management for disorders and diseases involving the airway, lung, chest wall, pleura, mediastinum, diaphragm and foregut.
 If you would like to refer a patient to our staff, please call Thoracic Surgery at the University of Wisconsin Hospital and Clinics at (608) 263-7502.
-If you have specific questions about solitary pulmonary nodules and CT screening, contact the Solitary Pulmonary Nodule Clinic at (608) 263-5215.

 1 Su S et al. J Thor Cardio Surg 2014